The UK government has set a target that the UK will be net zero by 2050, which will end up affecting most, if not all

 Around 14% of the UK’s carbon emissions comes from heating our homes, according to the Committee on Climate Change, so homeowners will eventually be required to make changes to their homes to improve their energy efficiency.

-There is optimism within the energy industry that the UK is on course to meet the net zero target, and homeowners will likely play a significant role.
+There is optimism within the energy industry that the UK is on course to meet the net zero target.
 Here’s how net zero objectives could affect you and your home.